jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 Because we specified an arg to overlay ontop of "--color" that would be set to "yellow" when we call the entrypoint instead of "brown".
-This also means that if you simply want to use the args specified in the docker file everytime you can leave args set to an empty {}.
+This also means that if you simply want to use the args specified in the docker file every time you can leave args set to an empty {}.
 You also do not need to specify args for every image in the pipeline.